seemavora/githubWorkshop/githubWorkshop.md

 - ```git branch``` : Checks what branch you are on and the history of branches you have checked out in the past.
 The main branch is by default named master.

-*For Dev Team Members: The roote branch for Core-V4 is dev, NEVER EVER WORK ON THIS BRANCH!!!*
+*For Dev Team Members: The root branch for Core-V4 is dev, NEVER EVER WORK ON THIS BRANCH!!!*

 - ``` git checkout -b <branch> ``` Creates new branch.